 Work highlights

-- Advising a beneficiary in her challenge to a will on grounds of undue influence and lack of testamentary capacity in relation to long standing sensitive family issues.
+• Representing a potential beneficiary in her challenge to a will on the grounds of lack of testamentary capacity in relation to long standing sensitive family issues.